Epiphany (holiday): Early history

 The Egyptian dates given correspond to January 6 and 10.
-The Basilides were a Gnostic sect.
+The followers of Basilides were a Gnostic sect.

 The reference to "readings" suggests that the Basilides were reading the Gospels.
 In ancient gospel manuscripts, the text is arranged to indicate passages for liturgical readings.
 If a congregation began reading Mark at the beginning of the year, it might arrive at the story of the Baptism on January 6, thus explaining the date of the feast.
 If Christians read Mark in the same format the Basilides did, the two groups could have arrived at the January 6 date independently.

 The earliest reference to Epiphany as a Christian feast was in AD 361, by Ammianus Marcellinus.
 The holiday is listed twice, which suggests a double feast of baptism and birth.
 The baptism of Jesus was originally assigned to the same date as the birth because was read to mean that Jesus was exactly 30 when he was baptized; it is said by many Church Fathers that Jesus was the age of 30, although not necessarily exactly that age.

 Epiphanius of Salamis says that January 6 is Christ's "Birthday; that is, His Epiphany" (hemera genethlion toutestin epiphanion).
-He also asserts that the Miracle at Cana occurred on the same calendar day.
+He also asserts that the Wedding at Cana occurred on the same calendar day.
 Epiphanius assigns the Baptism to November 6.

-The scope to Epiphany expanded to include the commemoration of his birth; the visit of the magi, all of Jesus' childhood events, up to and including the Baptism by John the Baptist; and even the miracle at the wedding at Cana in Galilee.
+The scope to Epiphany expanded to include the commemoration of his birth; the visit of the Magi, all of Jesus' childhood events, up to and including the Baptism by John the Baptist; and even the miracle at the wedding at Cana in Galilee.

-In the Latin-speaking West, the holiday emphasized the visit of the magi.
-The magi represented the non-Jewish peoples of the world, so this was considered a "revelation to the gentiles".
-In this event, Christian writers also inferred a revelation to the Children of Israel.
-John Chrysostom identified the significance of the meeting between the magi and Herod's court:
+In the Latin-speaking West, the holiday emphasized the visit of the Magi.
+The Magi represented the non-Jewish peoples of the world, so this was considered a "revelation to the gentiles".
+In this event, Christian writers also inferred a revelation to the Israelites.
+John Chrysostom identified the significance of the meeting between the Magi and Herod's court: